This post may contain affiliate links. Please see my disclosure policy for details.

 This is a great area to explore the South West Coast Path and you can walk from here to the top-secret Nanjizal Beach!

-This quintessentially Cornish historic fishing village and port that gets its unusual name from its small harbour.
+This quintessentially Cornish historic fishing village and port get its unusual name from its small harbour.

 You can take a walk around the harbour and see the ships pull in, or you can take a walk around the quaint houses in the village.